lernen

 Once you’ve tested the speed of your website, it's time to optimize it.
 We summarize key techniques below.

-Website performance optimization techniques Description
+Website performance optimization techniques Beschreibung

 Use a content delivery network A CDN delivers content from a global network of caching nodes geographically closer to the end user locations, thereby reducing page load time.